matthiashimmelmann/Implicit3DPlotting.jl/README.md

 - For surfaces: `transparency=false` lets us change the surface's opacity setting.
 - `cutoffmap::Function = x->x[1]^2+x[2]^2+x[3]^2-1>=0`: Lets the user define an inequality, outside of which no mesh facets are considered.
 - Marching tetrahedra or marching cubes as sampling method? `MarchingModeIsCubes = true`,
-- Samples determine the accuracy of the plot's display.
+- Samples determine the discretization for the visualization.
 The higher the sampling numbers, the better. `samples=(35,35,35)`,
 - Display axes? `show_axis = true`,
 - `resolution=(800,800)`,
 - `fontsize=17` allows us to change the fontsize of the `x`/`y`/`z`-axis label